 Study Abroad programs require extensive, detailed advance planning.
 Because commitments for hotels, cooperating agencies and organizations are frequently done months in advance of the trip, it is essential that students be aware of their financial commitments when signing up for a program.
 The refund policy as outlined below will be strictly adhered to in order to ensure consistency and fairness.

-- If you decide to withdraw from a program, you must notify ieiMedia Executive Director Rachele Kanigel (firstname.lastname@example.org) immediately in writing.
+- If you decide to withdraw from a program, you must notify Prof. Dorsher (email@example.com) immediately in writing.

-- If you withdraw before April 1, ieiMedia will refund all but the $500 deposit.
+- If you withdraw before March 1, ieiMedia will refund all but the $500 deposit and $100 application fee.

-- If you withdraw between April 1 and May 1, ieiMedia will refund 50% of the program fee after the deposit is subtracted.
+- If you withdraw between March 1 and April 1, ieiMedia will refund 50% of your payments after the deposit and application fee are subtracted.

-- If you withdraw after May 1, none of the program fee will be refunded, but you may defer admission for one year.
+- If you withdraw after April 1, none of the fees will be refunded, but you may defer admission for one year.

-- If you require a visa and the visa application is denied ieiMedia will refund the entire program fee upon receiving proof of visa denial.
+- If you require a visa and the visa application is denied, ieiMedia will refund the entire program fee upon receiving proof of visa denial, prior to March 1.